fatteneder/SVGMakie.jl/README.md

   - IMO CairoMakie is the backend that is easiest to understand.
 I will try to mimick this first.
   - Mimiced a project structure similar to CairoMakie.jl
 - [x] Get simple plot going through Makies interface.
-- [ ] Implement `svg_color`.
+- [-] Implement `svg_color`.
 - [ ] SVGs are strucutered xml files.
 It allows to add CSS sections and later refere to them in primitives for styling or automation.
-Try utilizing an IOContext and some custom overloads for screen so that we can write the corresponding sections in a convinient way.
+We should utilize `XML.jl` to construct the files and build a SVG type that is just a wrapper around an `XML.Document` object.

 # Resources